 Termination of Services

-Upon ceasing enrollment or employment at Milligan College, a student or employee will no longer have access to Milligan College e-mail and network accounts.
+Upon ceasing enrollment or employment at Milligan University, a student or employee will no longer have access to Milligan University e-mail and network accounts.